 Key Facts

 The dispute.
-Uruguay wants to use donated armored vehicles for city policing; a US condition blocks it.
+Uruguay wants to use 14 donated Mamba armored vehicles for street patrols, but a US condition stands in the way.

-The gift.
-The US donated 14 Mamba MK7 carriers in 2024, worth about $13.9 million, for UN peacekeeping only.
+The donation.
+The US gave the Mamba MK7 carriers in 2024, worth about 13.9 million dollars, strictly for UN peacekeeping abroad.

-The limit.
-Domestic use would require renegotiating the agreement with the US State Department.
+The rule.
+Using them for policing would mean renegotiating the agreement with the US State Department.

 The politics.
-President Orsi calls the street deployment a decision already taken, despite the legal strings.
+President Yamandu Orsi calls deploying them a decision already taken, even as officials check the legality.

 The lesson.
-Donated hardware carries end-use conditions — a recurring headache for a small force.
+Donated hardware comes with strings, a headache for a small force also tangled in the Cardama boat contract.

 The friction pits a president’s crime-fighting promise against the legal strings on a military gift.
 President Yamandú Orsi says deploying the vehicles is “a decision already taken,” while officials work out whether they can lawfully do it at all.

-The 14 Mamba MK7 vehicles were donated for UN peacekeeping abroad, not domestic policing.
+The 14 Mamba MK7 carriers were donated by the US for UN peacekeeping, not domestic policing.
 (Photo: Internet reproduction)

 RT